astronomer/docs/learn/connections.md

 > **Note**: If you are synchronizing your project to a remote repository, don't save sensitive information in your Dockerfile.
 In this case, using either a secrets backend, Airflow connections defined in the UI, or `.env` locally are preferred to avoid exposing secrets in plain text.

-The environment variable used for the connection must be formatted as `AIRFLOW_CONN_YOURCONNID` and can be provided as a Uniform Resource Identifier (URI) or, starting in Airflow 2.3, in JSON.
+The environment variable used for the connection must be formatted as `AIRFLOW_CONN_YOURCONNID` and can be provided as a Uniform Resource Identifier (URI) or in JSON.

 [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) is a format designed to contain all necessary connection information in one string, starting with the connection type, followed by login, password, and host.
 In many cases a specific port, schema, and additional parameters must be added.